hex13/atom-lupa/README.md

 ```

 # CHANGELOG
+# 2016-04-30
+* settings: autoRefresh(on/off)

 # 2016-04-29
 * now it's possible to filter symbols by name
+* better class preview in sidepanel
+* project explorer now uses components from sidepanel
+* changeColors button for users with light backgrounds

 # 2016-04-27
 * better support for functions